Founders' Scholarship Competition

 Dress Code

 Classroom Attire – To be observed in class and at daily Mass.
-Men should wear a collared shirt, neat slacks or dress jeans* with appropriate belt and with shirt tucked in, and non-sports shoes (cowboy boots and leather shoes are acceptable).
-Women should wear a dress, a skirt or formal slacks/modest dress jeans* and blouse, and non-sports shoes.
+Men should wear a collared shirt, neat slacks or dark dress jeans with appropriate belt and with shirt tucked in, and non-sports shoes.
+Women should wear a dress, a skirt or formal slacks/dress jeans and blouse, and non-sports shoes.

 Casual Attire – The minimum standard that may be observed outside of the residence halls at all other times.
-Modest clothing is always required, and students should dress neatly and in accord with Christian dignity.
+Students should dress neatly and modestly in accord with Christian dignity.

-Outdoor Attire – This type of attire can overlap with Casual Attire, it is more specifically designed for performance and comfort while participating in the outdoor adventure.
-Students are advised to bring trail shoes or light hiking boots.
-Caving will be the outdoor adventure this year (weather permitting.)(Bring a headlamp!)
+Outdoor Attire – This type of attire can overlap with Casual Attire, but it is more specifically designed for performance and comfort while participating in the outdoor adventure.
+Students must bring a pair of closed toe sport shoes, and are advised to bring trail shoes or light hiking boots.

 Packing List

-- Layers appropriate for temperatures from 0 degrees Fahrenheit to 40 degrees Fahrenheit.
+- Layers appropriate for temperatures from 0-45 degrees Fahrenheit

 - Hat and gloves